-Hi and thank you so much for considering to write a guest post on this blog!
+…for considering to write a guest post or co-author a post with me on this blog!
 Here are some tips and hints for you, since even if you are familiar with WordPress, there might be differences due to plugins etc. If you have any questions that are not answered here, please let me know.

-Hopefully, I already have sent you login credentials to your contributor account (You might also want to check your spam folder).
+After our first contact, I will send you login credentials to your contributor account (You might also want to check your spam folder).
 You can use them to log in here.
 There’s also a link on the start page, further down in the sidebar.
 While you’re there, please write a few sentences about you in the “biographical info”, for example like Jonathan Boccara.

 You are free to structure your post as you see fit.
 The first heading should be an h1 heading, but it does not need to be before the first paragraph of your post.
 Be aware, that the table of contents for your post will be generated according to your headings.
 I will add a short paragraph as an introduction where I’d like to include a short bio of you, so please leave me two or three sentences describing what you do and where people can find you online.